AdobeDocs/campaign-standard.en/help/designing/using/personalization.md

 # Personalization {#personalization}

+The content and display of messages delivered by Adobe Campaign can be personalized in several different ways.
+These ways can be combined according to criteria depending on the profiles.
+In general, Adobe Campaign allows you to:

+* Insert dynamic personalization fields.
+See [Inserting a personalization field](../../designing/using/personalization.md#inserting-a-personalization-field).
+* Insert predefined personalization blocks.
+See [Adding a content block](../../designing/using/personalization.md#adding-a-content-block).
+* Personalize the sender of an email.
+See [Personalizing the sender](../../designing/using/personalization.md#personalizing-the-sender).
+* Personalize the subject of an email.
+See [Personalizing the subject line of an email](../../designing/using/subject-line.md#personalizing-the-subject-line-of-an-email).
+* Create conditional content.
+See [Defining dynamic content in an email](../../designing/using/personalization.md#defining-dynamic-content-in-an-email)

 ## Personalizing an image source{#personalizing-an-image-source}

 Adobe Campaign allows you to personalize one or several images in your message according to a particular criterion or to use tracking.
 This is done by inserting personalization fields, content blocks, or dynamic content into the image source.
 To do this: